-We do this by carrying out legal and policy research, hosting events about companion animal welfare law, and responding to Government proposals and consultations.
-The Group is led by Randi J. Milgram.
+We do this by carrying out legal and policy research, hosting events about companion animal law issues, and responding to Government proposals and consultations.
+The Group is led by Randi J. Milgram (attorney) and Debbie Rooke (legal academic at Northumbria University).

 Our policy objectives!
 What we’re doing…